runxiyu/powxy/README.md

 ## Demo

-A demo instance is available at [forge.runxiyu.org](https://forge.runxiyu.org/).
+A demo instance is available at [git.runxiyu.org](https://git.runxiyu.org/).
-I intend to remove this in the near future and set up an actual demo instance on somewhere sensible; forge.runxiyu.org doesn't get much bot traffic so it's a bit unnecessary.
+It may experience occasional outages.

 ## Bugs